fz172/fanfly/_posts/2026-07-03-mounting_right_wing.md

 ### Better Tools

 On the last bolt of today (the 5th one), I was really stuck with my rivet gun.
-The bolt is at the bottom row and not very accessible, and my rivet gun is too long for that bolt, as in I cannot fully align the riet gun with the bolt (the gun is tilted).
+The bolt is at the bottom row and not very accessible, and my rivet gun is too long for that bolt, as in I cannot fully align the rivet gun with the bolt (the gun is tilted).
 The hammer force cannot be fully transferred to the bolt.
 No matter how hard I tried, the bolt was stuck in the middle.

 My other hangar friend Kelly came to the rescue.
-He had a shorter rivet gun - actually I think it's an air hammer rather than rivet gun.
+He had a shorter rivet gun - actually I think it's an air hammer rather than a rivet gun.
 This one can lay flat and directly point to the bolt.
 I tried his tool, and with just a little effort it tapped the bolt through the main spar!

 ### Wrapping Up